 - Share a video or interesting article that pertains to the week’s content.
-Helping students connect the material to real-world happenings can deeper their understanding of the content.
+Helping students connect the material to the real world can deepen their understanding of the content.

-All these announcements can be scheduled in your LMS and post at various times throughout the week to best fit your course design and schedule.
-This also ensures you can spend class time teaching, not reviewing the to-dos in-depth for the week.
+All these announcements can be scheduled in your LMS and posted at various times throughout the week to best fit your course design and schedule.
+This also ensures you can spend more class time teaching.

 Panopto allows you to screen share and record your voice so that you can navigate through your class and show them things that they may have difficulty finding.
 You can do a walk-through of your LMS setup to help them navigate.